-It’s no surprise that Obsessive Compulsive Cosmetics founder David Klasfeld is a stickler not just for bold color, but also product performance—both reasons why his ultra-potent Lip Tars have become cult-loved in the beauty world.
+It’s no surprise that Obsessive Compulsive Cosmetics founder David Klasfeld is a stickler not just for bold color, but also product performance—both reasons why his ultra-potent Lip Tars have amassed a cult-like following.

-With experience at the makeup counter, backstage at fashion shows, and on set for television, David understands how makeup works both in real life and on camera—and he's turned OCC into the ultimate beauty brand for both the color- and quality obsessed.
-We were able to chat with him about about everything from his formulation process to the real story behind the brand’s name.
+With experience at the makeup counter, backstage at fashion shows, and on set for television, David understands how makeup works both in real life and on camera—and he's turned OCC into the ultimate go-to for both the color- and quality-obsessed.
+We chatted with him about about everything from his formulation process to the real story behind the brand’s name.

-It was 1996, and I was pursuing a film degree at Purchase College.
+David: It was 1996, and I was pursuing a film degree at Purchase College.
 One day I found myself wandering the local mall looking for a part-time job and instead ended up with a full-time career.
 I took a job at The Body Shop back when it was still independently owned, largely due to my respect for their trailblazing stance against animal testing.
-I was quickly promoted to a "Colourings" consultant—their in-house makeup line—after taking into account my experience with makeup in high school theater productions.
+I was quickly promoted to a "Colourings" consultant (their in-house makeup line) after taking into account my experience with makeup in high school theater productions.
 I finally taught myself how to do non-theatrical makeup, and soon found myself approached by MAC—they were opening their first New York counter outside of Manhattan proper.
 It was an incredible learning experience, and I eventually ended up as part of their inaugural Pro Team as a trainer.
-In 2002, I left to pursue my freelance career and quickly found agency representation, which provided me with the opportunity to work in diverse fields including editorial and advertising print work, as well as work in film, commercials and music videos.
+In 2002, I left to pursue my freelance career and quickly found agency representation, which gave me the opportunity to work in diverse fields—editorial, print advertising, film, commercials, and music videos.

 Absolutely!
-One of OCC's first products was OCC Skin™, our water-based airbrush foundation.
-I developed it because silicone-based foundations and other dewy offerings, while beautiful in still photography, didn't work as well as I needed them to for Hi-Definition television and video.
-I was lucky enough to work with advertising clients including Best Buy and Target, who were filming in HD as far back as 2002.
+One of OCC's first products was OCC Skin, our water-based airbrush foundation.
+I developed it because silicone-based foundations and other dewy offerings, while beautiful in still photography, didn't work as well as I needed them to for hi-definition TV and video.
+I was lucky enough to work with advertising clients like Best Buy and Target, who were filming in HD as far back as 2002.
 I learned very quickly what worked and what didn't.
 This experience also extended to color cosmetics, whose texture could no longer be "thick" to opaque.
-Across the board, my goal was create products that were high in coverage, but sheer in texture for true color impact minus product build up.
+Across the board, my goal was create products that were high in coverage, but sheer in texture for true color impact minus product build-up.

-B: Why is airbrushing your main tool of choice for face makeup and do you have any tips for artists learning how to use airbrush?
+Why is airbrushing your main tool of choice for face makeup?
+Any tips for artists learning how to airbrush?

-B: You seem to be breaking the makeup mold with your products—lip tars over lipsticks, airbrush over regular foundation, pigments over pressed shadow.
+You seem to be breaking the makeup mold with your products—Lip Tars over lipsticks, airbrush over regular foundation, pigments over pressed shadows.

 The world has enough bone and brown eye shadows.
 I have nothing to contribute in the bone and brown eye shadow department that isn't already out there.
 Instead, we like to think about what's not available but needs to be.
 As makeup artists, we all have little mixing tricks that we resort to when the color or product we need doesn't already exist.
 OCC is all about willing those things into existence.